 Add-On Rules

-Add-on rules (in combination with split rules) allow custom packaging to be assigned to shipments after being split.
 Using the packaging’s inventory ID or a keyword (located at the beginning or end of the item name), Add-on rules will:

-1. Review the products and total units per product already in the shipment
+- Review the products and total units per product already in the shipment

-2. Add specified products and total units based on the rule configuration
+- Add specified products and total units based on the rule configuration

 Example: If you have a Product-Based Shipment Rule configured to split all shipments containing exactly 1 unit of “Cat T-Shirt” into its own shipment, an Add-on rule can be used to add your “Custom T-Shirt Mailer” to only those shipments.